How To Pack in a Carry-On Bag for Every Trip

 Wear Your Bulkiest Clothes Onboard

 Wear your jacket and a sweater on board.
-You can fold up your jacket and stick in the overhead bin.
+You can fold up your jacket and stick it in the overhead bin.
 And you may want a sweater to be comfortable on your flight anyways.

 If you've got boots or bigger shoes, wear them on the plane, too.
 But there's an even more important thing to keep in mind when packing shoes.